awpala/my-omscs-notes/cs-6290/08-reorder-buffer.md

   DIV ...
 ```

 A final issue arises due to so-called **phantom exceptions**.
 Consider the same program as shown above, with an additional downstream instruction `DIV ...` (still within the same branch).
 Assume there is a misprediction resulting in instruction `I3` *not* being executed (i.e., branch *not* taken).
-An issue arises if the downstream instruction `DIV ...` generates an exception, the exception is indeed triggered irrespectively of the fact that it was not supposed to be executed (i.e., due to this branch not being taken).
-Therefore, this unnecessary exception-handling overhead will be incurred, without realizing it before its too late to detect in the normal program execution.
+An issue arises here whereby if the downstream instruction `DIV ...` generates an exception, then the exception is indeed triggered irrespectively of the fact that it was not supposed to be executed (i.e., due to this branch not being taken).
+Therefore, this unnecessary exception-handling overhead will be incurred, without realizing it before it is too late to detect it in the normal program execution.

-To reiterate, a ***key concern*** with exception handling is that there must be certainty that an exception is in fact necessary prior to executing it.
+To reiterate, a ***key concern*** with exception handling is that there must be certain that an exception is in fact necessary prior to executing it.

 ## 4. Correct Out-of-Order Execution